Practical and Ethical Challenges of Large Language Models in Education: A Systematic Scoping Review: Introduction

-The contribution of this paper to the educational technology community is threefold: 1) we systematically summarise a comprehensive list of 53 different educational tasks that could potentially benefit from LLMs-based innovations through automation, 2) we present a structured assessment of the practicality and ethicality of existing LLMs-based innovations based on seven important aspects using established frameworks (e.g., the transparency index \cite{chaudhry2022transparency}), and 3) we propose three recommendations that could potentially support future studies to develop LLMs-based innovations to be practically and ethically implement in authentic educational contexts.
+The contribution of this paper to the educational technology community is threefold: 1) we systematically summarise a comprehensive list of 53 different educational tasks that could potentially benefit from LLMs-based innovations through automation, 2) we present a structured assessment of the practicality and ethicality of existing LLMs-based innovations based on seven important aspects using established frameworks (e.g., the transparency index \citep{chaudhry2022transparency}), and 3) we propose three recommendations that could potentially support future studies to develop LLMs-based innovations to be practically and ethically implement in authentic educational contexts.
+As the intersection of LLMs and education is continuously evolving, the findings of this systematic scoping review can serve as an essential reference point for researchers, allowing them to leverage the strengths, learn from the limitations, and uncover potential opportunities for novel LLMs in supporting educational research and practice.
+Specifically, emerging works should carefully consider the practical and ethical challenges identified in this study while exploring the research opportunities enabled by ChatGPT and other generative AI models.